centau/ecr/docs/tut/crash-course.md

 ## Components

-A component is data that can be linked to entities.
+A component is data that can be added to entities.

 There is the *component type*, which represents a type of data, and there is the *component value*, which is a particular value of that type associated with